firebolt-db/firebolt-db.github.io/docs/loading-data/loading-data.md

 3. Use an `INSERT INTO` command using a general purpose engine to load data from the external data source into the fact or dimension table.
 For more information, see [INSERT INTO](../sql-reference/commands/insert-into.md).

-For information about using Apache Airflow to incrementally load data chronologically or based on triggers, see [Continuously loading data](continuously-loading-data.md).
+For information about using Apache Airflow to incrementally load data chronologically, see [Incrementally loading data with Airflow](incrementally-loading-data.md).